Aiko-IT-Systems/DisCatSharp/DisCatSharp.Docs/articles/topics/components/select_menus.md

 In the event args, `Id` will be the id of the select menu you specified.
 There's also an `Interaction` property, which contains the interaction the event created.
 It's important to respond to an interaction within 3 seconds, or it will time out.
 Responding after this period will throw a `NotFoundException`.

-With select menus, there are two new response types: `DefferedMessageUpdate` and `UpdateMessage`. using `DeferredMessageUpdate` lets you create followup messages via the [followup message builder](xref:DisCatSharp.Entities.DiscordFollowupMessageBuilder).
+With select menus, there are two new response types: `DeferedMessageUpdate` and `UpdateMessage`. using `DeferredMessageUpdate` lets you create followup messages via the [followup message builder](xref:DisCatSharp.Entities.DiscordFollowupMessageBuilder).

 You have 15 minutes from that point to make followup messages.
 Responding to that interaction looks like this: